The Evidence that #StudentHungerIsReal

 The University of California is dedicated to ensuring the success of its more than 260,000 students and as such, has embarked on a comprehensive effort to assess and help solve the basic needs challenges its students experience.
 To that end, this report builds on the 2015 Student Food Access and Security Survey (SFASS) and the findings from the 2016 Student Food Access and Security Study where 48 percent of the university’s undergraduates and 25 percent of its graduate students experience some level of food insecurity.
 The report, “Global Food Initiative: Food and Housing Security at the University of California,” provides information on the university’s latest data collection efforts and strategies for addressing basic needs security.

-Hunger On Campus: The Challenge Of Food Insecurity For College Students
+Hunger On Campus: The Challenge Of Food Insecurity For College Students (The Hope Lab)

 In this report, the authoring groups utilize their presence on campuses to further develop the knowledge base in this nascent field.
 Drawing on a survey of almost 3,800 students at 34 community and 4-year colleges across 12 states – the broadest sample to date – the authors find that 22 percent of respondents have the very lowest levels of food insecurity, and 13 percent of students at community colleges are homeless.
 These figures are strikingly similar to prior estimates, and help to confirm that far too many students today are struggling.